-Figure 2.1b, shows how the data is directly related to one or more of the nine goals stated in the Strategic Plan.
+Figure 2.1b, shows how the data is directly related to one or more of the 14 goals stated in the Strategic Plan.

 Goals Data Areas Addressed Maintain greater than 95% positive response rate on the annual policyholder survey.
-Continue improvements to the Communications Program.
-Lead the state in Workers' Compensation Commission compliance.
-Continue and review programs to enhance internal and external quality control.
-Develop a program for the promotion of accountability, responsibility and professionalism.
-Customer Interviews and Surveys Industry Publications and Studies Number and Amount of Fines Bills Paid in 30 days or less Second Injury Fund Recovery information Average Claim Costs Customer needs and expectations
+Enhance business relations and public communications.
+Be a leader in South Carolina Workers' Compensation rule and regulation compliance.
+Continue to review programs to enhance internal and external quality control and professional development.
+Develop a program for the promotion of accountability, responsibility and Customer Interviews and Surveys Industry Publications and Studies Number and Amount of Fines Bills Paid in 30 days or less Second Injury Fund Recovery information Average Claim Costs Employee Satisfaction Survey Turn Over Rate Customer needs and expectations Human resources capabilities and needs

-Financial, By January 1, 2011, the Fund's Annual Actuarial Report financial records will reflect a Annual Audit Report societal and cumulative net gain in assets other risks Administrative cost ratio over the period from FY 06 to Operational Rate comparison FY 11. capabilities and Bills Paid in 30 days or less The annual administrative cost needs Average time to make a ratio will not exceed the average Suppliers / Compensability Decision for the last five years.
-Contractors / Average Claim Costs By January 1, 2012, the State partner Customer Surveys Accident Fund will provide capability and Second Injury Fund Recovery workers' compensation needs information insurance coverage for at least 50% of eligible voluntary accounts.
-The State Accident Fund will rank no higher than 5th in our annual rate comparison.
-The Fund will continue to demonstrate good corporate citizenship.
-Annually review the quality of service and cost effectiveness of vendor programs and contract services.
-By January 1, 2011, develop Employee Satisfaction Survey Human and implement a process for Turn Over Rate resources maintaining and improving capabilities and employee development. needs
+professionalism.

+• By January 1, 2016, the Fund's Annual Actuarial Report • Financial,

+financial records will reflect a Annual Audit Report societal and

+cumulative net gain in assets Administrative cost ratio other risks

+over the period from FY 10 to FY 15.
+Rate comparison Rills Paid in 20 days or loss. • Operational capabilities and

+• The annual administrative cost Bills Paid in 30 days or lessAverage time to make a needs

+ratio will not exceed the Compensability Decision • Suppliers /

+industry average. (for last 5 Average Claim Costs Contractors /

+years) Customer Surveys partner

+• By January 1, 2014, the State Accident Fund will provide Second Injury Fund Recovery capability and needs

+workers' compensation information necus

+insurance coverage for at least

+50% of eligible governmental

+entities.

+• The State Accident Fund will rank no higher than 5 th in our

+annual rate comparison.

+• The Fund will continue to

+demonstrate good corporate

+citizenship.

+• Annually review the quality of service and cost effectiveness of

+vendor programs and contract

+services.
+Investigate an agent

+program.

+• By November 15th 2011, conduct a review of the

+organizational structure.

+• By June 1, 2013, investigate

+optimal structure for agency.

+• Review and Enhance IT

+Ry January 30, 2013, dovolon a • Steering

+• By January 30, 2013, develop a plan for the incorporation of • Steering Committee

+the Uninsured Employers Fund • Investigate the

+into the Agency operations. implications for

+the budget and

+budget process.

+• Investigate the IT services

+required.

+• Plan for the HR

+impact.

+• Investigate the

+need for space.